 Current Lyme diagnostics are inaccurate about 1/2 the time!
 It’s important to remember that if your doctor says your test came back negative, but you are feeling symptomatic, you may still have Lyme disease.
 Trust your symptoms, not the test!

 If you need help connecting with a Lyme treating physician, GLA can help.

 Help us share the message of tick bite prevention!
 Please use and share our Be Tick AWARE resources with your communities, libraries, schools, and social networks.

-Be Tick AWARE awareness flyers to share
+Be Tick AWARE awareness flyer to share

 GLA has partnered with Ranger Ready Repellents® to raise awareness about the importance of wearing an effective and safe tick repellent on exposed skin and clothing before going outdoors.
 Protect Yourself from ticks with EPA-approved and CDC-recommended Ranger Ready Repellent with Picaridin 20%.
 Learn more about the partnership.

 Protect yourself and get exclusive pricing on repellents through GLA: Buy now.